 How to Choose

 Choosing the best condom for you usually involves some trial and error.
-While most of our condoms are sold in boxes of larger quantities, many are also available as singles, so our first recommendation in finding the condom that fits you best is to buy a selection of condoms and experiment.
+While most of our condoms are sold in boxes of larger quantities, many are also available in bulk, so our first recommendation in finding the condom that fits you best is to buy a condom sampler and experiment.
 Our nifty condom sampler is a great way to get started!

 Most people think of the best condom as being the one that is least noticeable.
 That's one way to think of it, and if you’re looking for the condom that gets in the way the least, you’ll need to find the condom that fits the best.
 While thin condoms can be great, even the thinnest one, if it doesn't fit right, will be more noticeable than a thicker condom that fits well.

 In terms of sizing, every company uses a slightly different kind of latex, and they each fit just a little bit differently.
 There are three general size categories for condoms.
-There are snugger fitting condoms (like Okamoto Beyond 7).
+There are snugger fitting condoms (like Okamoto Beyond Seven).
 There are condoms designed for most people, who are in the middle size range (like Kimono Microthin and LifeStyles).
-Finally, there are larger sized condoms (like Kimono Maxx & LifeStyles Large).
+Finally, there are larger sized condoms (like Kimono Microthin XL & LifeStyles Large).

-There are two overarching styles of condom currently available at Come As You Are: the condom (also known as the “male condom”) and the internal condom (also known as the “female condom”).
+There are two overarching styles of condom currently available at Come As You Are: the condom (also known as the “male condom”) and the internal condom (also known as the “female condom” or FC2).

 Condoms are available in latex and non-latex materials.
-We offer non-latex condoms, including LifesStyles Skyn, Durex Non-Latex, and internal condoms for people with latex allergies.
+We offer non-latex condoms, like LifesStyles Skyn and internal condoms for people with latex allergies.
 The internal condoms we stock are made of nitrile, which is a non-latex material.

 - Latex: Compatible with water-based and silicone-based lubricants.
 Not compatible with oil-based lubes.